 More often than not, women allow fear and a lack of confidence to miss out on vital stepping stones in starting a business, that would lead to them experiencing better opportunities.
 This is not to say that women have not experienced improved equality and growing their voice, in recent decades.
 But unfortunately, women still struggle with a lack of confidence when it comes to asking for the value they are worth.
 This is why women must learn how to become great negotiators.
 Learning how to negotiate is not an easy skill to learn, but it proves to be a vital asset when applied effectively during situations that require the skill set.
 More importantly, it helps women learn how to ask for their worth in many other areas of their life, outside of the workplace.

 Research has shown that only 12% of women negotiate their pay rate, while the rest choose to settle for the salary offered to them.
-This is not acceptable behavior, especially if these women know they are worth more money than the salary they are being offered.
+This is not acceptable behaviour, especially if these women know they are worth more money than the salary they are being offered.
 It has been calculated that women lose an average of $1 million dollars throughout their career because they fail to negotiate what they are worth.

 If you are interested in overcoming your struggles when it comes to negotiating, you can learn the steps it takes to successfully negotiate pay raises and promotions during your corporate career.